sambanova/ai-starter-kit/README.md

 To integrate SambaCloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

-- Create the `.env` file at `ai-starter-kit/.env` if the file does not exist.
-- Enter the SambaCloud API key in the `.env` file, for example:
+- Enter the SambaCloud API key in the `ai-starter-kit/.env` file, for example:

 ```bash
 SAMBANOVA_API_KEY = "your-sambanova-api-key"